Home

 Those who stay longer are also not going to be happy to have to donate every six months for people constantly leaving.

-A good idea is to say goodbye during the usual informal morning tea.
+• A cost effective idea is to say goodbye during an informal morning tea.